cmyk/seedetcher/docs/printers.md

 | Brother | MFC-L2710DW series | 🟢 | 🔴 | 🔴 | 🟢 | 🔴 |
 | Brother | MFC-L2750DW series | 🟢 | 🟢 | 🔴 | 🟢 | 🔴 |

+## Other Printers

+For now, only printers with true PCL and PostScript are supported.